FAU-LAP/NOMAD-CAMELS/README.md

 - It is now possible to not configure instruments when starting a protocol, this feature has to be used with caution!
 - Number of backuped preset files can now be curated.
 Possibilities are to keep all, only a certain number or "smart" way: all backups of the last 7 days, one for each of the last 30 days, one for each of the last 12 months and one for each year.
 - Old databroker files may now be removed.
+- Password protection may be enabled for changing settings or presets.
+May be useful if the responsible person does not want users to change anything, or for lab courses.
+- There is now an extension feature, the first extension provides a compatibility with eLabFTW

 Changes:
 - the imports needed at a later time are now running in another thread after starting the main app to improve speed